Local Government obligations under Part 4 of the PDP Act 2014 V1.0 – November 2019

 The secure management of information is critical to Government service delivery, public trust and confidence.

-What is the Victorian Protective Data Security Framework and the Victorian Protective Data Security Standards?
+What are the Victorian Protective Data Security Framework and the Victorian Protective Data Security Standards?

 As required by Part 4 of the Privacy and Data Protection Act 2014 (PDP Act), our office has published the Victorian Protective Data Security Framework (Framework) and issued the Victorian Protective Data Security Standards (Standards) to assist Victorian public sector organisations meet their obligations for the protection of public sector information.